-Street – 13 residential units and 11 parking spaces are provided within a high quality; sustainable and distinctly modern scheme.
-The design complements the historical context of the conservation area while maintaining the distinction between old and new.
+This competition submission provides 13 residential units and 11 parking spaces within a high-quality, sustainable and distinctly modern scheme.
+The design complements the historical context of the East London conservation area while maintaining a distinction between old and new.

-Amenities – The low-rise development leads to a community centre and open public spaces, enhancing the sense of community, often only experienced in the countryside.
-The intention is to encourage a strong sense of ownership, belonging and community spirit among residents.
+The low-rise development leads onto a community centre and open public spaces, creating a sense of community rarely experienced in the city.
+The idea is to encourage a strong sense of ownership, belonging and community spirit among residents.
 A nearby primary school provides an opportunity to develop connections with the wider community.

-• Careful design of homes as sanctuaries which meet both physical and mental needs of their residents.
+• it envisions homes as sanctuaries, meeting the physical and mental needs of their residents;

-• Identification and implementation of innovative sustainable technologies locally available, i.e. heat waste management from local power substation station.
+• it implements innovative, sustainable and locally available technologies like heat waste from a local power substation station.